swagtop/gol/README.md

 ```bash
 cat cells_in_file | gol -fb
 ```
-If you are using powershell, cat will mangle the bytes and will not work.
+Powershell users beware!
+Cat will mangle the bytes and will not work.
 You will have to load the file like so:
 ```powershell
 [System.IO.File]::ReadAllBytes('cells_in_file') | gol.exe -fb
 ```
-)
+&nbsp;

 Multiple instances of gol could also be chained together like this:
 ```bash
 gol -tb | gol -fbtb | gol -fb
 ```
 There is no real use for doing this, I just thought it was cool.
+&nbsp;

-This also means that it is possible to load any file as a cell configuration, including gol itself.
+With piping it is possible to load any file as a cell configuration, including gol itself.

 ## Insights